dendemayer/TREMSUCS-TCGA/README.md

                          -C 5 -C 8

-                         You can estimate an appropriate cutoff value by running your analysis wtih default cutoff and checking out the created report html for the survival time distribution.
+                         You can estimate an appropriate cutoff value by running your analysis with default cutoff and checking out the created report html for the survival time distribution.
 See man TREMSUCS for further clarification of the Cutoff parameter  [default: 0]